equinor/radix-public-site/public-site/site/docs/topic-security/index.md

 It is important to understand that **application authentication is not handled by Radix**.
 The application endpoints will be public.
 Each team managing an application hosted on Radix is responsible for authenticating their users.

-For an example of in-app authentication using AD have a look at [Radix Authentication Example](https://github.com/equinor/radix-example-auth).
+For an example of in-app authentication using AD have a look at [Radix Authentication Example](https://github.com/equinor/radix-example-oauth-proxy) code.